 The Virginia high court said that neither the Equal Protection Clause nor the Due Process Clause were designed to interfere with the state’s police power to prescribe regulations that promote the health, peace, morals, education, and good order of the people.

 When the case reached the U.S. Supreme Court, Chief Justice William Howard Taft assigned the job of writing the opinion to Associate Justice Oliver Wendell Holmes Jr., then 86-years old.
-Holmes began his opinion by detailing the procedural safeguards that supposedly were afforded Buck, though neither Buck nor her representative had taken issue with them.
-Holmes observed that Buck had received notice of the superintendent’s petition for sterilization, Buck was given the opportunity to appear at a hearing where the propriety of her sterilization was determined based on the evidence presented, and Buck had the right to appeal all the way to the highest court in the United States.
+Holmes began his opinion by detailing the procedural safeguards that supposedly were afforded Buck.
+Holmes observed that Buck had received notice of the superintendent’s petition for sterilization, had been given the opportunity to appear at a hearing where the propriety of her sterilization was determined based on the evidence presented, and had the right to appeal all the way to the highest court in the United States.
+[One wonders how many of the “feeble-minded” were able to exercise such rights.]
 Holmes concluded, “so far as procedure is concerned, the rights of the patient [we]re most carefully considered” and that as the order was entered “in scrupulous compliance with the statute and after months of observation, there is no doubt that, in that respect, the plaintiff in error has had due process of law.”
 As we will see later, the procedures actually followed would not pass muster today, and probably would not have satisfied the Court then if it had been aware of their deficiencies.

 Holmes next addressed Buck’s substantive due process claim that she had a constitutional liberty to procreate.
 “Carrie Buck is a feebleminded white woman ….
 She is the daughter of a feeble-minded mother … and the mother of an illegitimate feeble-minded child,” Holmes wrote.
 Then Holmes compared Buck’s sacrifice of procreative freedom to the sacrifice other U.S. citizens make when called into military duty: